 Jewel Orchid Propagation

 You can divide a jewel orchid at the base and spilt the plant up to make more.
 Or you can take a stem cutting with a couple of nodes, one node that will root and one for leaves.
 Sphagnum moss is my favorite medium for rooting.
-Keep it moist and humid and in indirect sunlight and it will root over the next couple of months.
+Keep it moist and humid (humidity is really important for these plants, especially as cuttings) and in indirect sunlight and it will root over the next couple of months.
 When it is well rooted you can pot it up into soil.

 Where To Buy